 If not, your phone could crash or in the worst case scenario, catch fire.

 Before you start, charge the battery to at least 30%, disconnect the charger, check your last backup and place your phone on a non-flammable surface.
+Please note that the tests will not start if the battery level is 3% or lower.

 From the home screen, you can select a short or long Stress Test.
 This will start some automated stress testing of the CPU, memory, storage, and battery.
 Battery and temperature information is displayed during the test (where available).
 The temperature sensor shown is the temperature sensor with the maximum temperature.
 The battery level range and the maximum temperature during the automated testing are recorded and displayed in the test report.